Programmatic Access#

 To initialize a caveclient, we give it a datastack, which is a name that defines a particular combination of imagery, segmentation, and annotation database.

-For the MICrONs public data, we use the datastack name minnie65_public
+For the MICrONs public data, we use the datastack name minnie65_public.

 from caveclient import CAVEclient